Joey Gallo Player Props: Twins vs. Royals

 Joey Gallo At The Plate

-- Gallo has three doubles, seven home runs and seven walks while hitting .239.
+- Gallo has three doubles, a triple, seven home runs and eight walks while hitting .226.

-- Gallo will look to extend his four-game hitting streak.
-He's batting .267 with two homers in his last games.

-- In eight of 16 games this season (50.0%), Gallo has reached base safely via hit, and that includes multiple hits twice.
+- Gallo has gotten a hit in nine of 18 games this season (50.0%), with multiple hits twice.

-- In 37.5% of his games this year, Gallo has had at least one RBI.
-He's picked up more than one in 25.0% and driven in three or more of his team's runs in three contests.
+- Gallo has picked up an RBI in 33.3% of his games this season, with two or more RBI in 22.2% of his games.
+He has also plated three or more runs in three contests.

-- He has scored at least once eight times this season (50.0%), including one multi-run game.
+- He has scored at least one run nine times this year (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.